 Plus, it’s Masters weekend!
 If you’ve been reading along, it’s no secret we’re a football family, and golf isn’t far behind.
 Well, except for our daughter.
 Bryce wholeheartedly embraced the game ten years ago when six years old, but the most we can get Elise to do is mini golf.
 Maybe she’ll change her tune someday, but I’m not holding my breath.
-Nonetheless, when it comes to sports you don’t have to be a fan to enjoy the food.?
+Nonetheless, when it comes to sports you don’t have to be a fan to enjoy the food.

 Remember to PIN THIS to save the recipe for later!

-Cherry Tomato & Pancetta Mini Quiches
+How to Make Cherry Tomato and Pancetta Mini Quiches

 As for these cute little quiches, they’re easy to prep and can be made ahead.
 And, there’s no shortage of flavor with the crispy pancetta, caramelized onion, and nutty parmesan and asiago swaddled in flaky puff pastry.

 The tomatoes and basil give them that extra pop of color and spring flare.
 You can even omit the pastry to keep things gluten free, but we’re fans of that tender, buttery shell.

 In 20 minutes max, you’ll have puffed mini quiches ready for a balsamic drizzle and some extra basil.
 These super tasty bites will disappear in no time so be sure to have your own secret stash.
 Enjoy, friends!
 Cheers to Friday!!

 - Asparagus Mushroom & Goat Cheese Pastry Tarts